What is solar energy?

 Queensland has more than 300 days of sunshine every year, but solar panels don’t need direct sunlight to work.

-Even on a dark, cloudy day, colours reflected from the sky are absorbed to create 10–25% of their normal output.
+Even on a dark, cloudy day, light reflected from the sky are absorbed to create 10–25% of their normal output.

 For maximum efficiency and reliability, solar panels should not be placed in shade from trees, buildings or other structures.